Maduro opponents march after Venezuela referendum sunk

 Government officials have been exulting at the referendum's failure, saying the opposition is to blame for delaying the process and then committing fraud by adding names of minors and dead people to their first signature drive.

-Maduro, a former bus driver and union leader narrowly elected three years ago after Chavez died from cancer, has seen his popularity tumble to just above 20 percent as the nation of 30 million people suffers a third year of brutal recession.
+"Under no circumstances are we going to let them overthrow the government," Socialist Party second-in-command Diosdado Cabello said at a press conference later on Saturday.

-While foes blame failed socialist policies for the crisis, Maduro points to the steep slump in oil prices and alleges a U.S.-led "economic war" against his government.
+Maduro, a former bus driver and union leader narrowly elected three years ago after Chavez died from cancer, has seen his popularity tumble to just above 20 percent.

-Saturday's march was to be followed by a special session on Sunday of the National Assembly, which the opposition won in December elections due to public ire over the economy.
+While foes blame failed socialist policies for the crisis, Maduro points to the steep slump in oil prices and accuses the United States of leading an "economic war" against his government.

+Saturday's march was to be followed by a special session on Sunday of the National Assembly, which the opposition won in December elections.
 Then the Democratic Unity coalition has promised nationwide rallies dubbed "The Takeover of Venezuela" for Wednesday.

-(Writing by Girish Gupta; Editing by Andrew Cawthorne and David Gregorio)
+Writing by Girish Gupta; Editing by Andrew Cawthorne and David Gregorio, Grant McCool